LionelDraghi/ArchiCheck/docs/tests/command_line.md

 Warning : Cannot list files, no sources found to analyze
 ```

-  archicheck return 1 if -We or --Warnings=error
+  acc return 1 if -We or --Warnings=error

 Command line test suite / Legal line, but no src file in the given (existing) directory [Successful](command_line.md#command-line-test-suite--legal-line-but-no-src-file-in-the-given-existing-directory)